Gota7/Citric-Composer/README.md

 # Citric-Composer
-Editor for 3ds and WiiU sound files.
+Editor for 3ds, WiiU, and Switch sound files.
 See https://gota7.github.io/Citric-Composer/